nf-core/eager/docs/usage.md

 CONTROL_REP1,AEG588A1_S1_L004_R1_001.fastq.gz,AEG588A1_S1_L004_R2_001.fastq.gz
 ```

+### Supplying BAM input

+It is possible to also supply BAM files as input to nf-core/eager.
+This can allow you to skip earlier steps of the pipeline (preprocessing and mapping) when desired - e.g. when re-processing public data.
+You can also convert input BAM files back to FASTQ files to re-undergo preprocessing and mapping.
+This may be desired when you want to standardise the mapping parameters between your own and previously published data.

+You will still need to fill the `pairment` column in the input TSV sheet for the BAM files.
+If you do not convert the BAM files back to FASTQ, you must specify the column as `single`.
+If you do do the conversion, you must specify the type of reads the BAM file contains, i.e.:

+- If the mapped reads in the BAM file are single end then specify `single`
+- If the mapped reads in the BAM file are paired-end _but merged pairs_ (i.e. overlapping pairs collapsed to a single read), then you must also supply `single`
+- If the mapped reads in the BAM file are paired-end and are _not_ merged (i.e., paired-end mapping was originally performed), then you must specify `paired`

+Note that if you do not specify to merge BAM converted paired-end FASTQs (i.e., request paired-end mapping), only forward and reverse pairs will be used - singletons in the BAMs will be discarded!

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.